-Material breaches of the bank regulatory framework could result in the resolution authority exercising early intervention tools or resolution tools, including write-down or conversion to equity of regulatory capital instruments and eligible liabilities, pursuant to the terms of the BRRD (See "The Notes may be subject to write-down or conversion to equity in the context of a resolution procedure applicable to the Issuer" below).
+Material breaches of the bank regulatory framework could result in the resolution authority exercising early intervention tools or resolution tools, including write-down or conversion to equity of regulatory capital instruments and eligible liabilities, pursuant to the terms of the BRRD (See "Risk Factors Relating to Notes issued under the Programme-The Notes may be subject to write-down or conversion to equity in the context of a resolution procedure applicable to the Issuer" below).
 In addition, breaches of the bank regulatory framework could result in the ECB initiating enforcement action and consequently imposing sanctions against the Issuer, which may in turn have a material adverse effect on its operations and financial condition.